timminator/ParsecVDA-Always-Connected/README.md

 ## How to uninstall:

-If you want to uninstall this program double click the batch file "Uninstaller.bat".
+If you want to uninstall this program, double click the batch file "Uninstaller.bat".
 It stops and uninstalls the service.
 Afterwards you can delete the whole folder.

 ## 😥 Known Limitations